 I'm a Latinist with broad interests in Ancient Rome, the Renaissance, the Reformation, and the Enlightenment.
 In recent years I held a variety of leadership roles in Cornell's central administration.
-My latest work is a trilogy of mental health books for Princeton University Press on classical ideas of fortitude, resilience, and adaptability.
-Previous books covered wine, swine, mind, and a good laugh.
-Next, I'll be working on the philosopher Celsus and the satirist Lucian.
+My latest work is a book on breakups and another on addiction and bullying, both for Princeton University Press.
+Previous books covered wine, swine, grief, mind, and a good laugh.
+Next up, free speech through the ages, with projects on Plato, Plutarch, Lucian, and the Enlightenment.
 Oh, and I was also recently parodied on Saturday Night Live (really! see it here.)

-At Cornell, I teach courses on Ancient Rome, Greek Mythology, and Latin literature of all time periods.
-For business executives, I teach courses on leadership from the Classics and the effective use of humor in the workplace.
+At Cornell, I teach courses on Ancient Rome, Greek Mythology, Wine Culture, and Latin literature of all time periods.
+For business executives worldwide, I teach eCornell courses on leadership from Ancient Rome and the effective use of humor in the workplace.